Virtual Network Computing (VNC) nodes allow users to connect remotely to a graphical desktop environment running on our systems.

 We have a new VNC client that integrates with our scheduling system to create dedicated, persistent VNC sessions that are tied to a single user.

-Download the jar file below.
+Download the jar file above.
 This file will work on all platforms.

 Ensure you have a recent version of the Java JDK or JRE.
 These can be found on Oracle's Java Download Page .

-Unzip ccv-tightvnc-1.7.x.zip.
-If Java has been installed correctly you can now run ccv-tightnvc-1.7.x.jar by double clicking on it.
+If Java has been installed correctly you can now run CCV_VNC_2.x.jar by double clicking on it.
+On MAC, you may need to first right click on the jar and chose "Open", and give the jar permission to run.

-On the window that pops up, select the memory/CPU/resolution parameters for your personal VNC session.
+On the window that pops up, select the memory/CPU parameters for your personal VNC session.

 Once your VNC session starts, you should see your desktop.
 There are two new buttons on the menubar at the top, Suspend VNC session and End VNC session.

-Sessions are limited to 7 days for priority users and 2 days for non-priority users.
+Sessions are limited to 7 days for all user, depending on resources selected.
 After this time, the session will expire.
 If you need to run programs that will exceed these limits, you can use "interact -X" to launch an interactive job on another node.